HonkingGoose/git-gosling/docs/best_practices.md

 Developers avoid merges/updates, because they are afraid of breaking things.
 If this is you, go write some proper tests!

-Tests provide a safety net and peace of mind.
+At the very least write a *smoke test*, to ensure that you can actually make a build.

-At the very least you write a *smoke test*, to ensure you can actually create a build.
+Even better, test the *happy path* of your code.

-Even better is to test the *happy path* of your code with unit tests.
+This ensures the most frequently used code continues to work.

-This ensures that the things you do most often continue to work.
+For even more confidence, learn and follow the **Test Driven Development** (TDD) process.

-If you really want my seal of approval: follow Test Driven Development.
+Following the TDD process will result in code that has full test coverage.

 ## Use GitHub Actions